kasheena/Preloaded-Datasets-of-Tensorflow/README.md

 Features:

-Utilizes TensorFlow datasets for seamless data handling.
+* Utilizes TensorFlow datasets for seamless data handling.
-Implements CNN and Sequential learning models.
+* Implements CNN and Sequential learning models.
-Visualizes training progress with loss and accuracy graphs.
+* Visualizes training progress with loss and accuracy graphs.

-Explore the codes to effectively apply deep learning techniques on preloaded datasets using TensorFlow.
+You can explore the codes to apply deep learning techniques on preloaded datasets using TensorFlow effectively.